apnadkarni/blt/doc/tabset.rst

     released over the tab perforation.
 The standard action is to tear-off the page and place it into a new toplevel window.
     This overrides the widgets **-perforationcommand** option.

+  **-selectcommand** *cmdString*
+    Specifies a TCL script to be associated with *tabName*.
+This command is typically invoked when left mouse button is released over the tab.
+    Setting this option overrides the widget's **-selectcommand** option.
+    If *cmdString* is "" then the widget's **-selectcommand* option value is used.
+The default is "".

   **-state** *stateName*
     Sets the state of the tab. *StateName* must be one of the following.